ipfs-shipyard/js-versidag/README.md

 const myVersidagD = await myVersidagB.merge(myVersidagC.headCids);

-// myVersidagD points to a head that is a merge node pointing B and C
+// myVersidagD has a single head that is merge node pointing B and C
 ```

 ### .resolve([options])